top of page

 CSRF - Checklist

 There are 3 criteria that must be met in order to validate a CSRF attack surface.
 While not mandatory, it is a great rule of thumb.
-In this lab we observed a relevant user action in the change email function.
-We observed that requests are tied to user sessions submitting the user session cookie in every client side request.
+We observed a relevant user action in the change email function.
+We observed that requests are tied to user sessions submitting the cookie every client side request.
 Finally, we observed no security tokens such as CSRF protection measures.

 1. Relevant user input ✅